KarthikChekuri/Medical_RAG_Chatbot/README.md

 Medical_RAG_Chatbot is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
 The codebase is refactored using SOLID principles for maintainability and extensibility.

+## About

+Medical_RAG_Chatbot is an AI-powered chatbot designed to answer medical-related queries by leveraging Retrieval-Augmented Generation (RAG) techniques.
+It uses a local Llama2 language model and a FAISS vector database built from PDF medical documents.
+The system is modular, following SOLID principles, and supports easy ingestion of new data, robust retrieval, and interactive chat via Chainlit UI.
+This project is ideal for anyone seeking a private, extensible, and efficient medical Q&A assistant.

 ## Table of Contents
 - [Introduction](#introduction)
 - [SOLID Structure](#solid-structure)